-Recipes use a variety of names such as strategies, plans, or templates.
+Recipes use a variety of names, such as strategies, plans, or templates.

-THOUGHT-Talk uses powerful communication recipes because they make use of underlying principle of structure.
-Since these have been tested and proven, you can comfortably rely on them to organize your intention in communicating to others.
+THOUGHT-Talk uses powerful communication recipes because they use the underlying principle of structure.
+Since these have been tested and proven, you can comfortably rely on them to organize your intention in communicating with others.
 Recipes also make use of the universal principle that Limits Yield Focus.
 In other words, when you limit your approach to a specific recipe, your brain will naturally look for a way to organize your communication to match the recipe.
 In this way, even an arbitrary use of a recipe will help you organize your thoughts for the benefit of others.

 So, let's borrow from the STORY Recipe to help you learn about these powerful communication recipes.
 We will look at the THOUGHT-Talk Recipes through the questions What?
 How? & When?

-Additionally, Time isn't just about the past, present, and future.
+Time isn't just about the past, present, and future.
 It is also about what happened (or will happen) in comparison.
 And, sometimes things get better, sometimes they stay the same, and sometimes they get worse.

-You can easily describe an organization from it's infancy, through young adult life, and finally to old age.
-TIME is one of the best powerful communication recipes, because it organizes a change that has or will happen concerning your topic.
+You can easily describe an organization from its infancy, through young adult life, and finally, to old age.
+TIME is one of the best powerful communication recipes because it organizes a change that has or will happen concerning your topic.